-Big Frog Trail is a 8.9 mile lightly trafficked out and back trail located near Copperhill, TN that features a great forest setting and is rated as moderate.
+Big Frog Trail is a 9 mile lightly trafficked out and back trail located near Copperhill, Tennessee that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 excellent uphill hike traversing the big frog wilderness area from its northern boundary to its southern border. the trail ends at an intersection atop the summit of big frog mountain. there are numerous types of interesting flora and fauna along this trail, and a handful of campsites scattered throughout.

 Update.
 Have now completed to top of Big Frog.
 Forest service says 5.5 miles.
 Round trip on my GPS put the round trip at 12.8 miles.
 The first leg up to intersection of trails 67 and 73 is pretty easy.
 The next section up to the BMT intersection is a steady uphill climb.
 Definitely the hardest part of the trail.
 Just below Chimney Top we encountered a family of black bear.
 We watched them forage for about fifteen minutes until they went on their way.
 Continued steady climb through two mountain laurel tunnels.
 Very cool.
 Limited views at top even though you're at 4,222 feet.
 Signed the logbook and headed back to the jeep.
 Round trip time was just over four hours.